Broker Dealer Registration Services

 Form NMA Filing Phase - New Membership Application: Standards 1 – 12 Questions:

-- Provide you with Business Plan template for you to complete that acts as guide through NMA Standard 1
+- Provide you with Business Plan template for you to complete that acts as a guide through NMA Standard 1

 - Provide you with access to our internal project plan template that acts our guide through NMA Standards 2 – 12

 Everything we do from this point forward will be to either: (a) answer an NMA Standard question; or (b) respond to follow-up questions from FINRA personnel.
-CWI controls the input of responses to all NMA Standard questions, but all responses will be a collaborative effort to ensure FINRA gets the specific “business related” details only you can provide as well as the “compliance” or “regulations” oriented details that we can provide.
+CWI controls the input of responses to all NMA Standard questions, but all responses will be a collaborative effort to ensure FINRA gets the specific “business-related” details only you can provide as well as the “compliance” or “regulations” oriented details that we can provide.
 Going forward, we will meet regularly to check-in on the status of our respective responses and to answer any open questions we might each have.
-Once we fine tune each of our responses together, I will input our formal responses into the CRD system.
+Once we fine-tune each of our responses together, I will input our formal responses into the CRD system.